Shyru/Phutler/README.md

 The basic principle is that phutler provides a number of data-sources which can be used to gather data, and it provides a number of actions that can be executed.
 A Task uses data from the data-sources and triggers actions.

-Phutler is based on the excellect reactphp (node for php), so you get all the benefits of reactphp for free.
+Phutler is based on the excellent https://github.com/reactphp/react (node for php), so you get all the benefits of reactphp for free.

 Data-Sources
 ------------
 Data-sources provide data that tasks can work with.
-Example Data-sources would be data from an url, ping data (if a computer is pingable), etc. whatevery you can image as useful data-source.
+Example Data-sources would be data from an url, ping data (if a computer is pingable), etc. Whatever you can imagine as useful data-source can be implemented.